-This topic contains 1 reply, has 1 voice, and was last updated by Amelia Claire 4 months, 1 week ago.
+- This topic has 1 reply, 1 voice, and was last updated 9 months, 1 week ago by Amelia Claire.

 Despite its modest size, Lebanon is a destination that boasts impressive natural scenery with its beautiful beaches, snow-capped peaks and lush valleys.
 Its welcoming population, its many vestiges of history and its exceptional cultural heritage make it one of the main destinations in the world for discovering old buildings and historical objects.
 Despite its small size, it has many places of interest to visit.
 If you ask yourself what to do in Lebanon and you have in mind only Beirut, you will see that tourism in Lebanon is far from being limited to visiting the capital!

 Although the capital of the country has few monuments after several years of war, this lively city remains a must for any trip to Lebanon.
 Treat yourself to a visit to the National Museum to discover several thousand objects dating back to prehistory, enough to plunge you into the history of the country.
 Do as most locals do and visit the natural site of Pigeon Rocks and enjoy a beautiful sunset on these rocky arches located off the cliffs of Beirut.

 Byblos was an important religious center dedicated to the worship of the god Osiris.
 Today, this city, which remains one of the oldest cities in the world still inhabited, welcomes many visitors to discover its ancient sites.
 You will be able to discover the royal necropolis of Byblos, in full heart of the ancient site of the city.
 It houses the tombs of Phoenician kings and it is here that was discovered the oldest Phoenician transcription, engraved on a sarcophagus.
 Also discover the remains of Byblos Castle, a structure built in the twelfth century by the Crusaders, and its moat or the amphitheater that dates back to Roman times.